All-About-Berlin/ursus/README.md

       └─ entry.html.jinja
 ```

-Call `ursus` to generate a statuc website.
+Call `ursus` to generate a static website.
 It will create `./output/posts/first-post.html`.

 ### Configuring Ursus